LakeinLove/Mage-The-Awakening/Magic/Spells/Disciple/Many Faces.md

 If the subject is missing organs or limbs, however, they remain gone in the new form, and injuries carry over from one form to the next.

-The mage may rearrange up to the spell’s Potency in Physical [[Attribute]] dots, for example moving a dot of Strength to Stamina, but cannot change the total number of dots, bring any to 0, or raise them above the subject’s limit.
+The mage may rearrange up to the spell’s Potency in Physical [[Attribute]] dots, for example moving a dot of [[Strength]] to [[Stamina]], but cannot change the total number of dots, bring any to 0, or raise them above the subject’s limit.

 **Add [[Time]] •••:** The mage may change the subject’s physical age as well.